Ability System Integration

 3. Having a GAS ability treat an item as its owner requires a lot of work (as in, an ability that would use Instanced Per Actor would only ever have 1 instance created for the owner of the inventory component, but you might want it to be something like Instanced Per Item, so you could have an instance made for an item, but only 1 per item).

-This ability driver is designed to get around these limitations.
-So again, use GAS abilities whenever you can, and only use this driver if the above limitations are preventing you from making your ability.
+This ability component is designed to get around these limitations.
+So again, use GAS abilities whenever you can, and only use this component if the above limitations are preventing you from making your ability.

 To activate an item ability, you can call TryActivateItemAbility or TryActivateEquippedItemAbility

-The scope for this ability driver is very small to try and reduce complexity and just provide the basic interface of an ability system.
-Drivers already have networking support, but you will have to implement any RPC's to communicate to clients.
+The scope for this ability component is very small to try and reduce complexity and just provide the basic interface of an ability system.
+Item Components already have networking support, but you will have to implement any RPC's to communicate to clients.
 By default, item abilities are completely server authoritative.

 # Creating a new item ability